perrygoy/hubot-loaded-questions/README.md

 ## Issues
 If you find a bug, please let me know about it at https://github.com/perrygoy/hubot-loaded-questions/issues.
-This module was exclusively tested on Slack, so i'm not sure how it behaves on other chat clients.
+This module was exclusively tested on Slack, so I'm not sure how it behaves on other chat clients.

+## Tests
+After running `npm install`, the following testing scripts can be run:
+    `npm run test` - Runs jest tests
+    `npm run debugTest` - Runs jest tests in debug mode for node inspector.
+Make sure to add a debugger or two first!
+    `npm run clearTestCache` - Clears the jest cache for the occasional caching problem

 Thanks
 ------